Reviews You Can Rely On

 Range

-Range is the distance you can travel on a single battery charge.
-It should be the first factor to consider when shopping for an electric scooter because all the other considerations fall by the wayside if your ride runs out of juice and you end up walking.
+The range is the distance you can travel on a single battery charge.
+It should be the first factor to consider when shopping for an electric scooter because all the other considerations fall by the wayside if your ride runs out of juice and you must kick the scooter at walking speeds.
 Most manufacturers provide a claimed range that typically involves ideal conditions and a slower speed for less power consumption.
 To collect comparable range data on our test models, we ride them at a similar speed across a flat test track until the batteries drain to the point that they no longer propel the scooters.
 After continuously riding for 10 to 40+ loops on our test track, we can't wait to step off the device, collect our balance on stable ground, and log our results.

 All scooters undergo a range test over a defined, flat course to determine how far they can travel and how long they can run.
 To ensure an even challenge, our 195-pound tester runs each contending model at 13 miles per hour (or at their top speed if lower) until the battery dies.